codership/documentation/galeracluster/source/arbitrator.rst

 -----------------------------
 .. _`starting-arbitrator`:

 Galera Arbitrator is a separate daemon from Galera Cluster, called ``garbd``.
-This means that you must start it separate from the cluster.
+This means that you must start it separately from the cluster.
 It also means that you cannot configure Galera Arbitrator through the ``my.cnf`` configuration file.

 How you configure Galera Arbitrator depends on how you start it.
-That is, whether it runs from the shell or as a service.
+That is to say, whether it runs from the shell or as a service.
+These two methods are described in the next two sections.

 .. note::  When Galera Arbitrator starts, the script executes a ``sudo`` statement as the user ``nobody`` during its process.
-There is a particular issue in Fedora and some other distributions of Linux, where the default ``sudo`` configuration blocks users that operate without ``tty`` access.
-To correct this, using your preferred text editor, edit the ``/etc/sudoers`` file and comment out the line
+There is a particular issue in Fedora and some other distributions of Linux, in which the default ``sudo`` configuration will block users that operate without ``tty`` access.
+To correct this, edit with a text editor the ``/etc/sudoers`` file and comment out this line:

 	   .. code-block:: bash

 	      Defaults requiretty

-	   This prevents the operating system from blocking Galera Arbitrator.
+	   This will prevent the operating system from blocking Galera Arbitrator.